Tensor Networks for Probabilistic Sequence Modeling: Abstract

 \section{Abstract}

 Tensor networks are a powerful modeling framework developed for computational many-body physics, which have only recently been applied within machine learning.
 In this work we utilize a uniform matrix product state (u-MPS) model for probabilistic modeling of sequence data.
 We first show that u-MPS enable sequence-level parallelism, with length-$n$ sequences able to be evaluated in depth $O(\log n)$.
 We then introduce a novel generative algorithm giving trained u-MPS the ability to efficiently sample from a wide variety of conditional distributions, each one defined by a regular expression.
-Special cases of this algorithm correspond to autoregressive and fill-in-the-blank sampling, but more complex regular expressions permit the generation of richly structured text in a manner that has no direct analogue in current generative models.
-Experiments on synthetic text data find u-MPS outperforming LSTM baselines in several sampling tasks, and demonstrate strong generalization in the presence of limited data.
+Special cases of this algorithm correspond to autoregressive and fill-in-the-blank sampling, but more complex regular expressions permit the generation of richly structured data in a manner that has no direct analogue in neural generative models.
+Experiments on sequence modeling with synthetic and real text data show u-MPS outperforming a variety of baselines and effectively generalizing their predictions in the presence of limited data.